iampryce/AWS-Cloud-Security-Detection-Engineering-Platform/README.md

 </p>

-## Overview
+## Architecture Overview

-This project demonstrates how to design and implement a cloud-native security detection platform in AWS using native services such as CloudTrail, CloudWatch, GuardDuty, Lambda, and SNS.
-The goal is to collect security telemetry, detect suspicious activity, and generate actionable alerts similar to a real SOC environment.
+The detection platform uses AWS native services to collect, analyze, and alert on security-relevant events.
+CloudTrail captures all API activity and stores logs in Amazon S3 for long-term retention while simultaneously streaming events to CloudWatch Logs for near real-time analysis.
+CloudWatch metric filters and GuardDuty findings are used to detect suspicious behavior and trigger alerts via Amazon SNS.
+AWS Lambda enriches alerts with contextual information to support faster investigations.

- ## Detection Goals
+ ## 🔹 Detection Goals

 The purpose of this detection platform is to identify and alert on high-risk security events within the AWS environment.
 The following detection goals were defined before implementing logging and monitoring controls: